Patients and Visitors

 If You Have Allergies

 The doctor or nurse should be advised of any allergies you may have, especially to medications and food, and/or to other substances.

 Items Not Allowed on Patient Units

-- All recording devices, any electronic that has the ability to record or photograph
+- All recording devices, including any electronics with the ability to record or photograph

 - Aerosol and soda cans

-- Belts, cords, ropes, straps, electric cords, and clothing with cord or strings (i.e., hoodie with string, sweatpants, or yoga pants, with strings)
+- Belts, cords, ropes, straps, electric cords, and clothing with cord or strings (i.e., hoodies, sweatpants, or yoga pants with strings)

-- Cigarettes, matches, lighters, tobacco, and any other smoking material
+- Cigarettes, matches, lighters, tobacco, vaping, and any other smoking material

 - Wire hangers